 Chandrabhaga Fair in Jhalrapatan

-Air France, KLM, Lufthansa, Finnair, Alitalia and Swiss International Airlines fly to Delhi.
+Within Europe: try Air France, KLM, Lufthansa, Finnair, Alitalia and Swiss International Airlines.

-All the major cities in Rajasthan, including Jodhpur, Jaipur and Udaipur, are linked by internal flights - Jet Airways, JetLite and Air India have regular services from city to city.
+BY AIR: All the major cities in Rajasthan, including Jodhpur, Jaipur and Udaipur, are linked by internal flights - Air India has regular services from city to city.